In this Article:

 New York, New York…

 Another investment that Edelman had made (in addition to Kimber) was with the Yonkers, New York-based company Jericho Precision Manufacturing.
 They were largely building tools and items for the military.
-Edelman evidently owned enough of that company that he was able to move Kimber from Oregon to New York state, thereby utilizing both Jericho’s manufacturing expertise and the Kimber reputation and dealer network to start making 1911 pistols.
-The company at present has facilities in both New York and New Jersey.
+Edelman’s substantial ownership in Jericho enabled him to move Kimber’s operations from Oregon to New York.
+This strategic relocation combined Jericho’s manufacturing expertise with Kimber’s established reputation and distribution network, paving the way for the production of 1911 pistols.Â

 Yet Another Setback…